 - Perform Regional Air Quality (AQ) Conformity Analysis for metropolitan and rural areas as needed. - Monitor AQ data submissions to other agencies Federal, state, local, and academic research. - Provide Kentucky transportation-related data to KY Energy and Environment Cabinet Division for Air Quality (EEC-DAQ).
 Data is commonly used for the development of the State Implementation Plans (SIPs) for AQ nonattainment and maintenance areas. - Review, comment, and participate during the preparation of Motor Vehicle Emission Budgets (MVEBs) for the development of SIPs, SIP amendments, conformity/maintenance demonstrations, and budget adjustments. - Work with KYTC-OIT to develop annual updates to the Kentucky VIN/Fleet registration age/type distribution data for use with MOVES and Electric Vehicles (EV).
-Explore incorporation of other useful datasets and see if upgrades to in-house decoder is needed. - Maintain expertise in MOVES4 (or current AQ model).
-Perform the emissions model analysis for ozone and PM2.5 regional conformity analyses. and Green House Gases (GHGs) as needed. - Prepare Cabinet responses to citizen/agency inquiries for signature by Governor, Secretary, or Director. - Attend necessary meetings and conferences to stay abreast of AQ issues. - Monitor changes and maintain a clearinghouse of knowledge for the Division/Cabinet concerning AQ regulations.
-Maintain a working knowledge of the National Ambient Air Quality Standard (NAAQS) for current standards including the 8-hour ozone and PM2.5 standards, air quality regulations, and implementation guidance. - Inform KYTC staff, KYTC management, partner cabinets, MPOs, ADDs, public officials, and the public about air quality, conformity analysis, federal guidelines, and new developments regarding greenhouse gas/climate change requirements.
-Disseminate information about same. - Educate local governments regarding transportation impacts after adoption of new NAAQS. - Implement significant update to AQ Website. - Develop and maintain a KYTC AQ email listserv. - Participate and/or facilitate monthly AQ conference calls and quarterly meetings.
+Explore incorporation of other useful datasets and see if upgrades to in-house decoder is needed. - Maintain expertise in MOVES5 (or current AQ model).
+Perform the emissions model analysis for ozone and PM{2.5} regional conformity analyses. - Prepare Cabinet responses to citizen/agency inquiries for signature by Governor, Secretary, or Director. - Attend necessary meetings and conferences to stay abreast of AQ issues. - Monitor changes and maintain a clearinghouse of knowledge for the Division/Cabinet concerning AQ regulations.
+Maintain a working knowledge of the National Ambient Air Quality Standard (NAAQS) for current standards including the 8-hour ozone and PM{2.5} standards, air quality regulations, and implementation guidance. - Inform KYTC staff, KYTC management, partner cabinets, MPOs, ADDs, public officials, and the public about air quality, conformity analysis, federal guidelines, and new developments regarding federal guidance requirements.
+Disseminate information about same. - Educate local governments regarding transportation impacts after adoption of new NAAQS. - Maintain AQ Website. - Maintain a KYTC AQ email listserv. - Participate and/or facilitate monthly AQ conference calls and quarterly meetings.
 This includes participating in interagency consultation calls regarding transportation conformity for updates and amendments to MTPs, SIPs, TIPs, and STIPs.